Shaquem Griffin: College career

 Shaquem and his brother Shaquill were both offered football scholarships at the University of Central Florida (UCF) by then-coach George O'Leary, with Shaquill rejecting offers from other teams including the Miami Hurricanes, his dream team, to play with Shaquem.
 Griffin spent his whole college career at UCF, totaling 17 sacks and 30 tackles for a loss.
 Notable plays also include an interception versus the Temple Owls and a fumble recovery for a touchdown versus the Austin Peay Governors, both during the 2017 season.

-In his second season, playing as a redshirt freshman, Shaquem Griffin had a brief stint as a second string player on the depth chart before being demoted to third string and then scout team.
+In his second season, playing as a redshirt freshman, Shaquem Griffin had a brief stint as a second-string player on the depth chart before being demoted to third string and then scout team.
+Griffin pointed out that Coach O'Leary often "bullied and belittled me" and Griffin said "he'd threaten me if I was on campus at certain times".

 Griffin attributes his rise in his redshirt junior and redshirt senior seasons to Scott Frost's hiring as head coach for the 2016 and 2017 seasons.
 Writing for The Players' Tribune, Griffin said that, following his winless third season under O'Leary, "Coach Frost came in and brought me back into the light...
 He gave me the opportunity I had been waiting for ever since I first arrived at UCF.
 And I took advantage of it".

-Griffin was named the 2018 Peach Bowl Defensive MVP and was the 2016 American Athletic Conference Defensive Player of the Year.
+Griffin was named the 2016 American Athletic Conference Defensive Player of the Year and the Defensive MVP of the 2018 Peach Bowl.

 In Griffin's senior season, UCF went undefeated and subsequently claimed a national championship.
 Griffin told Ralph Warner and NFL Network in November 2017 that he planned to continue his football career in the NFL.

 Shaquem stayed at UCF one season longer than Shaquill, as Shaquem redshirted his freshman year while Shaquill saw playing time.
-Shaquill graduated and was drafted by the Seattle Seahawks in the third round (90th overall pick) of the 2017 NFL Draft, while Shaquem stayed on for his redshirt senior year at UCF.
+Shaquill graduated and was drafted by the Seattle Seahawks in the third round (90th overall pick) of the 2017 NFL draft, while Shaquem stayed on for his redshirt senior year at UCF.

 After the end of his college career, Griffin was named as one of two recipients of the 2019 NCAA Inspiration Award, presented to individuals currently or formerly associated with NCAA athletics for especially inspirational efforts in dealing with life-altering personal situations.
 He received the award alongside Maggie Nichols, the first individual to report having been sexually assaulted by Larry Nassar.